Ashmole Academy Music Aptitude Test: Complete Parent Guide

 Please note: Music aptitude test formats can change slightly each year.
 The insights above are drawn from feedback from multiple students who sat the Ashmole Academy Music Aptitude Test in 2025 and are intended to guide preparation rather than replace official school information.

-Try our Free 11+ Music Aptitude Test Practice Pack – includes downloadable audio questions, PDF answer sheet, and expert preparation tips.
+Download our Free 11+ Music Aptitude Test Practice Resources, featuring audio-based questions, a PDF answer sheet, and expert tips from professional MAT educators.

 Music Aptitude Test Preparation App for Ashmole Academy